NYU-LARX/larx-lab-manual/docs/_pages/basic_lab_info.md

 ## Network Configuration

+### Workstation Network Configuration

 All four computers are connected to NYU wifi with the following IP address:

 - Dell #1: `172.24.113.157`
 - Dell #2: `172.24.113.158`
 - Lambda: `172.24.113.159`

-**Note:** Dell #3 is used for ROS and other development.
-So it is equipped with a router to form the lab local wireless network (LAN).
-The LAN is used for multi-robot controls.
+**Note:** All IP addresses are private.
+To access computers remotely via *SSH*, make sure to first connect to NYU network or NYU VPN.

+### Local Network Configuration

+A wireless Local Area Network (WAN) is set up for multi-agent control experiment purpose.
+Dell-3 is used as the base PC.
 The local AP and password are

 - WiFi name: `TP-Link_A914`
 - Password: `80187233`

-**Note:** All IP addresses are private.
-To access computers remotely via *SSH*, make sure to first connect to NYU network or NYU VPN.
+All robots and PC are assigned with the following IP addresses:

+- Dell PC: `192.168.0.125`
+- Burger #1: `192.168.0.208`
+- Burger #2: `192.168.0.190`
+- Waffle #1: `192.168.0.135`
+- Waffle #2: `192.168.0.153`